bytedeco/javacv-examples/Spinnaker-demo/README.md

 #### C API examples in Java

 * `Acquisition_C` - how to enumerate cameras, start acquisition, and grab images.
 * `Enumeration_C` - how to enumerate interfaces and cameras.
-    * `Sequencer_C` shows how to use the sequencer to grab images with various settings.
+* `Sequencer_C` - shows how to use the sequencer to grab images with various settings.
+* `Utils` - helper functions that are reused by multiple examples.
+In original Spinnaker C examples corresponding C code is duplicated in each example.
+This reduces verbosity of the original C examples.
+Treat `Utils` is another source of example code.

 To reduce verbosity of the original C examples some repeating code was moved to `spinnaker_c4j.Utils`

-####  * C API examples in Scala
+#### C API examples in Scala

 * `Enumeration_C` - how to enumerate interfaces and cameras.
 * `EnumerationEvents_C` - handling system and interface events, like camera disconnect.

-To reduce verbosity of the original C examples some repeating code was moved to `spinnaker_c.helpers`
+* `SaveToAvi_C` - shows how to create a video from a vector of images.
+* `helpers` - helper functions that are reused by multiple examples.
+In original Spinnaker C examples corresponding C code is duplicated in each example.
+This reduces verbosity of the original C examples.
+Treat `helpers` is another source of example code.

 Build script
 ------------